CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-23-na.md

 ## Review

 In this lab, you:
-- Accessed the Microsoft Defender portal to locate and open a specific incident.

 - Reviewed the incident attack story to understand the event sequence.
 - Analyzed related assets, evidence, and response actions.
 - Updated incident severity, tags, assignment, status, and classification.